sidsann/hgit/README.md

 ## TL;DR
 A lightweight, pure Haskell library implementing core Git functionality for local-only repositories.

-## Module organization

-Haskell packages typically divide their source code into three separate places:

-  - The bulk of your code should be developed as a reusable library in modules in the `src` directory.
-We've created [Lib.hs](src/Lib.hs) for you to get started.
-You can add additional modules here.
-    If you do add new modules to this directory you should list them in the cabal file: `project-cis5520.cabal`.

-  - The entry point for your executable is in [Main.hs](app/Main.hs).

-  - All of your test cases should be in [the test directory](test/Spec.hs).

-## Building, running, and testing

-This project compiles with `stack build`.
-You can run the main executable with `stack run`.
-You can run the tests with `stack test`.

-Finally, you can start a REPL with `stack ghci`.

-## Importing additional libraries

-This project is designed to run with stackage: you can easily use any library in https://www.stackage.org/lts-22.32 by adding an entry to the `build-depends` list of the `common-stanza` in the cabal file.
-If you want to use a library that is not on stackage, you'll need to update the common-stanza *and* add information to `stack.yaml` about where to find that library.

 ## High-level Overview

 Git supports a number of commands, easily over a 100, of these, less than half are considered porcelain commands, high-level commands which most Git users are likely to be familiar with.
 The rest are known as plumbing commands and represent low-level operations which are most often used for scripting.
-For our project, we will implement a subset of the porcelain commands:
+For our project, we will implement a subset of the porcelain commands.

-- First block of commands to support:
-  - hgit init
-  - hgit add
-  - hgit branch
-  - hgit checkout
-  - hgit commit
-  - hgit log
-  - hgit status: simplest implementation will just compare hashes (object ID; OID) for tracked files, if different, then it has been modified
-  - hgit switch
-- Second block of commands to support:
-  - hgit merge (highest priority after finishing first block)
-  - hgit rebase
-  - hgit clean
-  - hgit diff (diffs are calculated dynamically, when requested, so not necessary for core functionality)
-    - hgit rebase (uses diffs to reconstruct branch by replaying diffs from another branch onto the current branch creating a simpler git history)
-    - hgit cherry-pick (uses diffs to replay changes from a range of commits onto current head, very similar functionality to rebase, just more fine-grained)
-    - hgit range-diff
-  - hgit reset, hgit revert, hgit restore
-  - hgit rm
-  - hgit mv
-  - hgit help

 ## Object Model & Workflow